willnorris/imageproxy/README.md

 directory.
 See more details in [#198](https://github.com/willnorris/imageproxy/issues/198).

+Note that all configuration options can be set using [environment variables](#environment-variables), which is often the preferred approach for containers.

 ### nginx ###

 Use the `proxy_pass` directive to send requests to your imageproxy instance.